 Location: 51 Soi Rambuttri, off Chao Far Road, Banglamphu, Bangkok.

 Dosa King is an excellent long-running (since 2002) vegetarian Indian restaurant in Bangkok, on Sukhumvit road serving tasty authentic Punjabi, and north and south Indian vegetarian food.

-There are also vegan dishes which are specified on the menu.
+There are also vegan dishes specified on the menu.
 The 130 item menu is 100% vegetarian with appetizers, tikkas, dosas, curries, bread, & rice.
 There are also desserts, lassis, shakes, fresh juices, Indian tea, and coffee.
 The restaurant specializes in dosas which are a thin crispy pancake with filling.
 The restaurant does not serve alcohol.
-It is conveniently located a few minutes walk from BTS Nana station.
+It is conveniently located a few minute’s walking distance from BTS Nana station.
 Good staff and service.

 Check the menu: http://dosaking.net/menu/